Our eco journey

 Our organic, Regenerative and net zero Journey…

 The Oranje Tractor vineyard was planted (by us, with the help of many friends) in 1998.
-In 2002 Pam was awarded a Churchill Fellowship which resulted in touring the US and Europe to investigate organic viticulture which kickstarted our organic farming.
-After a three year process, we achieved organic certification in 2005.
-Our Closed Loop Orchard has been organic since establishment in 1996.
-No synthetic sprays needed.
+In 2002 Pam was awarded a Churchill Fellowship to investigate organic viticulture in the US and Europe.
+This was a great learning experience and after three years, we achieved organic certification in 2005 in our vineyard and Closed Loop Orchard.

 We stay clear of using synthetic inputs-fungicides, herbicides and pesticides that take down the soil food web.
 Our focus is on increasing soil carbon levels and the diversity of our soil microbes.
 You could say we are building our biological bank balance.